CodeYourFuture/fundamentals-blockly/exercises/button_consolidation.md

 ## Button consolidation

-Anything that we could do previously as soon as run is clicked, we can now do as a response to clicking buttons or other elements in the static html.

-In earlier exercises, we started by writing our blockly program.
-We can click the run button to execute our program so it updates the rendered html.
-We can also write blockly programs that will run in response to a user clicking a button.
+In earlier exercises, our blockly program executed after we clicked the run button.
+We can also write blockly programs that will run in response to some kind of user interaction.
+For example, we can write a program that executes after a user clicks on a certain button.

-1. <span class="test-checkbox"></span>We're going to take the sentence from the first exercise in the static html, but this time with `<button>` elements around the words to be filled in:
+We're going to start with a madlibs sentence but this time with `<button>` elements around some of the mad lib words.( It is the same mad libs sentence from the first exercise. )

 ```html
 <p>The <button id="noun1">dog</button>